Come Go with Me

-Rolling Stone magazine ranked the song No. 449 on its list of the 500 Greatest Songs of All Time.
+Rolling Stone magazine ranked the song No. 449 in its list of the 500 Greatest Songs of All Time.

 The Beach Boys version

-"Come Go With Me" was later covered by American rock band the Beach Boys and was included on their 1978 album, M.I.U.
+"Come Go with Me" later was covered by the Beach Boys, and it was included on their 1978 album M.I.U.
 Album.
-Although not released as a single at the time, the song was included on a Beach Boys compilation album, Ten Years of Harmony, in 1981.
+Although not released as a single at the time, the song was included on the Beach Boys compilation album Ten Years of Harmony in 1981.
 After being released as a single to promote the compilation, it rose to No. 18 on the Billboard Hot 100 chart in January 1982.
 According to Al Jardine, he requested bandmate Brian Wilson to contribute the horn arrangement; Wilson devised it on the spot at Sunset Sound Recorders while dressed in a bathrobe.

-Record World said that the performance "spotlights the group's renowned multi-vocal interaction and harmonies."
+Record World wrote that the performance "spotlights the group's renowned multi-vocal interaction and harmonies."

 Personnel

-Partial credits from 2000 liner notes.
+Credits sourced from Craig Slowinski, John Brode, Will Crerar, Joshilyn Hoisington and David Beard.